BernardLerring/TheOffice/README.md

 ### Frequent user goals:

-- I want to see an updated photo gallery with the most recent photos of swap meets.

-- I want to see a constantly updated list of new swap meets and the venues.
+- I want to see a variety of different difficulty levels so I can continue to challenge myself.

 ## Design